This page replaces all previous pdf-format JVP guides for authors

 please click “Go to Submission Site” at this link to submit your manuscript.

-NEW for 2023: JVP has moved to a double-blind review system.
+Double-Blind Review: JVP uses a double-blind review system.
+Please ensure all files, including your responses to decision letters or reviewer comments, are anonymous.
 Please follow the instructions here to ensure your manuscript is ready for double-blind review.
 Do not include author names or initials in filenames.
 For pers. obs., use “XX” in the anonymous version of the document rather than author initials.

 JVP publishes five categories of papers: Articles, Best Practices, Dataset Reports, Rapid Communications, and Taxonomic Notes.
 Authors must indicate during submission in which category they wish their manuscript to be considered.
 Please, follow the links at the bottom of this page to prepare your manuscript according to the type of article.